prashantgpt91/TDEA-Genetic-Algorithm/Readme.md

 ## Algorithm Outline
 ```
-*Step 1*: Set up the parameters of MGA for the optimization of process planning.
+1 Set up the parameters of MGA for the optimization of process planning.

-*Step 2*: Generate an initial population (i.e. *regular population, P*)

-The *regular population* *P*, is formed by randomly creating individuals at the beginning of the algorithm until its maximum
-size N is reached.
+2 Generate an initial population (i.e. *regular population, P*).
+The *regular population* *P*, is formed by randomly creating individuals at the beginning of the algorithm until its maximum size N is reached.
 It may contain both nondominated and dominated individuals.

-*Step 3*: create the *archive population A. The *archive* *A*, consists of only nondominated individuals.
+3 Create the *archive population A. The *archive* *A*, consists of only nondominated individuals.
 It is created from the copies of the nondominated individuals of *P*.
 Although its size is not explicitly restricted by a fixed number, it depends on *τ* that defines the size of the territory of an individual.
 Only the individuals that are accepted to the
 regular population are eligible to be evaluated to enter the archive.

-*Step 4*: Evaluate the initial population: calculate the objective Function.*
+4 Evaluate the initial population: calculate the objective Function.*

-*Step 5*: Parent Selection: The selection scheme is different for the
+5 Parent Selection: The selection scheme is different for the
 two populations.
 In the regular population, the binary tournament
 selection is used.

 Pick two individual *s1* and *s2* from the regular population and parent
 p1 is determined according to the following procedure:

-1. Test for dominance between *s1* and *s2*.
+    * Test for dominance between *s1* and *s2*.
 If one dominates the
     other, denote the dominating individual as the first parent *p1.*

-2. If there is no dominance relation, then select randomly among *s1*
+    * If there is no dominance relation, then select randomly among *s1*
     and *s2*.

-3. The second parent *p2* is randomly archive population.
+    * The second parent *p2* is randomly archive population.
     Since all individuals in the archive are nondominated relative
     to each other, we randomly choose one individual as p2.

     In this selection tournament size is not strict.
 If a larger selection
     pressure is desired, a larger tournament size can be set.
 Also, parents
     that compete in the tournament selection can be chosen from any population freely.

-*Step 6*: Two point crossover is used for process planning as well as
+6 Two point crossover is used for process planning as well as
 scheduling chromosome.Since crossover and mutation operators are not
 specific to our algorithm,we have not used them.

 This step includes:

-(i)Two random point are selected for process planning.
+    * Two random point are selected for process planning.

-(ii)for scheduling level the genes corresponding to process planning
+    * for scheduling level the genes corresponding to process planning
       level,are randomly generated again & replaced by their previous values.

     In this way crossover is done on the individuals selected from the step
     5 and then forwarded for mutation.

-Step:7 Mutation is performed on the offspring.
+7 Mutation is performed on the offspring.
 Now the individuals created by (mutation+crossover) and only(crossover)
-are checked for their fitnesses.Hence fittest offspring is allowed to
-propagate further to enter into the regular and archive population.
+are checked for their fitnesses.Hence fittest offspring is allowed to propagate further to enter into the regular and archive population.

-*Step 8*: *Population Updates*
+8 *Population Updates*

 An offspring, *c*, is first evaluated for acceptance into the
 regular population.
 The evaluation procedure is as follows.